kennethdsheridan/commandant-rs/README.md

 > **⚠️ Important Notice:** OneForAll is currently under active development.
 This project is still in a developmental stage, and not all functionalities are fully operational yet.
 Please be aware that some features might not work as expected.

-# OneForAll: A Kit for Backend Hardware Performance Engineering
+# OneForAll: A Kit for Enterprise Hardware Performance Engineering

 Hello everyone,